Gaia Data Release 3: Microlensing Events from All Over the Sky: Summary

 \section{Summary}

-We presented the first catalogue of \gaia microlensing events from all over the sky.
-We found 363 unique events, of which 90 were not known before.
-The \gaia Data Release 3 contains complete light curves in \gmag, \gbp and \grp \gaia bands as well as the parameters of microlensing models from Level~0 and Level~1 fits.
+We present the first catalogue of \gaia microlensing events from all over the sky.
+We find 363 unique events, of which 90 have not previously been reported. \gaia DR3 contains complete light curves in \gmag, \gbp, and \grp \gaia bands as well as the parameters of microlensing models from Level~0 and Level~1 fits.
 The catalogue is far from complete, as the relatively short time-span of the data (2014-2017) and a very large starting number of sources to investigate ($\sim$2~billion) required a very conservative approach in the search for potential microlensing events.
-The completeness, derived by comparison to the OGLE-IV results, is at a level of 30\% for the Bulge region and up to 80\% in the Disk regions for the brighter end of the sample.
-Our catalogue is also fairly complete for events with time-scales longer than about 60 days, in particular in the Disk regions.
-On the other hand, the contamination of the catalogue is estimated to a very low level of below 1\%.
+The completeness, derived by comparison to the OGLE-IV results, is at a level of 30\% for the bulge region and up to 80\% in the disc regions for the brighter end of the sample.
+Our catalogue is also fairly complete for events with timescales longer than about 60 days, in particular in the disc regions.
+On the other hand, contamination of the catalogue is estimated to a very low level of below 1\%.

-The catalogue can be used in further statistical studies of the events' distribution in the Galaxy as well as for individual events' studies in searching for black hole or planetary lenses.
-Some of the events at the time of the publication are already 8~years old and can be targeted with high-resolution observations in order to see the source and lens separated, provided their relative proper motion is high \citep[e.g.][]{2007Kozlowski, 2021Fatima}.
+The catalogue can be used in further statistical studies of the distribution of microlensing events in the Galaxy as well as for individual studies searching for black hole or planetary lenses.
+Some of the events at the time of publication are already 8~years old and can be targeted with high-resolution observations in order to see the source and lens separated, provided their relative proper motion is high \citep[e.g.][]{2007Kozlowski, 2021Fatima}.
 The remaining events will also be suitable for such studies within the next 5-10 years.

 Many of the microlensing events found in \gaia were also found by other surveys.
 The potential further work includes more detailed modelling of the \gaia and other data combined, with the inclusion of the annual and space microlensing parallax.
-Such studies could lead to the identification of potential dark lenses, including black holes or neutron stars \citep[e.g.][]{2002Mao, 2002Bennett, 2016Wyrzykowski, 2021Mroz}.
+Such studies could lead to the identification of potential dark lenses, including black holes and neutron stars \citep[e.g.][]{2002Mao, 2002Bennett, 2016Wyrzykowski, 2021Mroz}.